bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 published: false

 ---
 Organization members can log into/sign up to Bitrise using their own SAML SSO provider's system.
 Once enforcing SAML SSO, organizations will be able to apply the security guidelines of their SAML SSO provider when accessing their own Bitrise organization.

 {% include message_box.html type="important" title="Before connecting SAML SSO to your organization" content=" Make sure:

-* you have an IdP that you can connect Bitrise to as an application.
+* you have an IdP that you can connect Bitrise to.
 * your account on Bitrise has an organization.
 If it doesn't have an organization, go ahead and [create one](/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for **existing and brand new organizations** on Bitrise.
 * as with other [organization management actions](ht/team-management/organizations/members-organizations/), only the organization owner can set up SAML SSO to a Bitrise organization. "%}